How to Choose a New School: Questions to Ask Educators and Administrators

 When Penny Williams began evaluating new schools for her son, who has ADHD and high-functioning autism, “I just Googled and started looking at websites and figuring out what they offered and what their educational approach was,” she says.

 You’ll find public schools — including charter schools — through your local board of education.
 Greatschools.org also offers a searchable directory of public schools that includes test scores, student progress, and information about the school environment.
 The National Center for Education Statistics runs a directory of private schools, which you can search by location, grade, and program type.
+The National Association of Independent Schools also allows you to search for schools in their directory.

 Step 2: Ask for Recommendations